Invasive Species: Aiming for Zero Damage in the Mediterranean

 This event has already taken place!

-Florida turtles, coypu, ring-necked parakeets, Louisiana crayfish, tilapia in Morocco… Whether terrestrial, aquatic, or flying, some of these non-native species were intentionally introduced for food, ornamental purposes, recreation, or biological control.
-Others have traveled against their will, carried along by globalized trade, like “hitchhikers.”
+Florida turtles, nutria, ring-necked parakeets, Louisiana crayfish, tilapia in Morocco… Whether terrestrial, aquatic, or flying, some of these non-native species were intentionally introduced for food, ornamental purposes, recreation, or biological control.
+Others have traveled against their will, carried along by globalized trade as “hitchhikers.”
 Long considered useful or harmless, some have since multiplied uncontrollably.

-In the Mediterranean basin, invasive species are currently disrupting natural balances, competing with native species, and contributing to the decline of biodiversity.
+In the Mediterranean basin, invasive species are currently disrupting natural balances, competing with local species, and contributing to the decline in biodiversity.
 Their impacts extend beyond the environmental sphere: agriculture, fisheries, water management, and infrastructure are also affected, with economic consequences that can sometimes be significant.

 Against a backdrop of globalized trade, climate change, and the increasing vulnerability of ecosystems, the issue of invasive species has become a major concern.
 To better understand this phenomenon and explore possible solutions, the Bar des Sciences is hosting an event titled “Invasive Species: Aiming for Zero Damage in the Mediterranean.”

-Join us for a fun evening where attendees are invited to chat over a drink with experts on the topic during this second event of the Bar des Sciences – 2026 edition.
+During this fun evening, the public is invited to chat over a drink with experts on the topic at this second event of the Bar des Sciences—2026 edition.

-To discuss this topic, five experts from various fields will answer questions from the audience live:
+To discuss this topic, five experts from various disciplines will answer questions from the audience live:

-- Olivier Gimenez is a CNRS Research Director in the Human-Animal Interactions team at the Center for Functional and Evolutionary Ecology (CEFE – CNRS, University of Montpellier, EPHE, IRD, INRAE, Institut Agro Montpellier, Paul Valéry University of Montpellier).
-His research combines the fields of animal ecology, statistical modeling, and the social sciences, focusing on the conservation biology of mammals in the face of the impacts of human activities and climate change.
+- Olivier Gimenez is a CNRS research director in the Human-Animal Interactions team at the Center for Functional and Evolutionary Ecology (CEFE – CNRS, University of Montpellier, EPHE, IRD, INRAE, Institut Agro Montpellier, Paul Valéry University of Montpellier).
+His research combines the fields of animal ecology, statistical modeling, and the social sciences, and focuses on the conservation biology of mammals in the face of the impacts of human activities and climate change.

 - Jean-Pierre Rossi is a research director at INRAE within the Center for Biology and Population Management (CBGP – INRAE, CIRAD, Institut Agro, IRD, and the University of Montpellier).
 His research focuses on the ecology of forest insects and the impact of climate change on phytosanitary risks associated with biological invasions.